 - Align with the Master Gardener educational mission of discovering and disseminating research-based gardening information,

 - Advance one of both of the flagship programs of the OSU Extension Master Gardener program: sustainable gardening and/or home and community food production,

-- Involve participation on one or more levels of the citizen science typology.
+- Involve participation on one or more levels of the community science typology.
 These levels are (from least to most involvement): crowdsourcing, distributed intelligence, participatory science, collaborative science.

-The following are Oregon and national citizen science projects which are approved for indirect volunteer hours with the OSU Extension Master Gardener Program as of 11/2016.
+The following are Oregon and national community science projects which are approved for indirect volunteer hours with the OSU Extension Master Gardener Program as of 12/2020.
 You may count your hours as the actual time spent collecting and submitting data.
-When reporting volunteer hours associated with participation in approved citizen science projects, volunteers should report in the category of ‘Citizen Science’ (indirect volunteer hours).
+When reporting volunteer hours associated with participation in approved community science projects, volunteers should report in the category of ‘Citizen Science’ (indirect volunteer hours).